 Step 4.
 Understanding the Results of My Tests: Now What?

-As we mentioned earlier, IBS is a diagnosis of exclusion.
+As we mentioned earlier, IBS diagnosis is based upon symptoms and excluding other medical issues.
 If your tests come back indicating that there are no structural issues underlying your symptoms, you may get news of an IBS diagnosis.
 Then you might be wondering: what caused my IBS?

 It’s very frustrating to hear that the cause, much less the cure, for such a common condition remains unknown, but we do have more ways of treating IBS than ever before.
 These interventions generally fall into three categories: dietary, pharmaceutical, and psychological.